How the BBMC Came to Be – A Cautionary Tale

 I was reminded of one occasion when myself and Jenny Naish had arranged an 11th hour meeting with councillors Ron Ellsworth and Art Puddister in an attempt to lobby for support.
 A clerk ushered us into a tiny conference room.
 There was a large round table with a few chairs, far to big to fit comfortably into the room, and in the centre of the table there was a giant plate of cookies.
 Ellsworth came in first, slid around the walls and took a seat.

 He started eating cookies and kicked off the conversation with “I’m telling you right now, you’re not getting it.
 So just forget about it.”
-Puddister entered shortly afterwards and the ensuing conversation was so triggering that I can barely remember any details except that the meeting ended with me leaning across the table, feeling very flustered and betrayed, and saying, “The day I ever get in bed with you again, Art Puddister, will be the day I die.”
+Puddister entered shortly afterwards and the ensuing conversation was so triggering that I can barely remember any details except that the meeting ended with me leaning across the table, feeling very flustered and betrayed, and saying, “The day I ever get in bed with you again, Puddister, will be the day I die.”

 Eviction and Collapse